lorien/awesome-web-scraping/javascript.md

 * [node-read](https://github.com/bndr/node-read) - Get Readable Content from any page.
 Based on Arc90's readability project using cheerio engine.
 * [node-ytdl-core](https://github.com/fent/node-ytdl-core) - Youtube video downloader in javascript
+* [ImageResolver](https://github.com/mauricesvay/ImageResolver) - Does its best to determine the main image on a URL without loading all images.

 ## WebSocket